Fall 2023 CLASS SCHEDULE

 As is our tradition, each Fall we start again from the beginning of Cheng man-Ching’s 37 Posture Short Form and continue the following Spring through July.
 Beginning students are welcome at any time!

 Registration is not required, just show up!
 (If you decide to continue, Montgomery County Recreation would like you to register with them for liability purposes.)
-See below for location addresses.
-Classes are led by Kirk Talbott.
+Classes are led by Kirk Talbott and the Teaching Team.

 Virtual, On-line Practice using zoom